hardaker/draft-hardaker-dprive-add-doh-dnsop-filter-requests-please/draft-hardaker-dprive-add-doh-dnsop-filter-request.md

    (EDE) error of "filteringNotSupported" along with the response.
    Stop.

-1. If the DNS-FILTER-NAME is not currently in its cached set of DNS filters, it should attempt to resolver the name pointed to by the DNS-FILTER-NAME record.
-The list of returned URLs should attempted to be fetched, and the first successful download should be stored in a filter cache along with the DNS-FILTER-Name and the cache length returned by the URL server [XXX: what's the HTTP field; I forget].
+1. If the FILTER-NAME is not currently in its cached set of DNS filters, it should attempt to resolver the name pointed to by the FILTER-NAME record.
+The list of returned URLs should attempted to be fetched, and the first successful download should be stored in a filter cache along with the FILTER-NAME and the cache length returned by the URL server [XXX: what's the HTTP field; I forget].
 If no URL can be successfully retrieved, then the resolver should continue to process the DNS request without